What is social engineering?

 Phishing attacks exploit human error to harvest credentials or spread malware, usually via infected email attachments or links to malicious websites.

-Types of phishing attack include:
+Types of social engineering attacks include:

 Phishing attacks carried out via spoof customer service accounts on social media.